rust-lang/rust/guide.md

 ## About the guide

-This guide describes the current start of the rust-analyzer as of 2019-01-20 (git tag [guide-2019-01]).
+This guide describes the current state of `rust-analyzer` as of 2019-01-20 (git tag [guide-2019-01]).
 Its purpose is to document various problems and architectural solutions related to the problem of building IDE-first compiler for Rust.